Junior Section Organisation

 I was delighted to be asked to help with the Junior Section alongside Ed, JD, Jon and the Professionals.
 It’s been great fun and I have enjoyed getting to know our young players and seeing them progress.
 It’s a great section to be part of.
 Thanks for asking me!

 John has been a long-time supporter of Junior Golf and following his retirement from the Professional Shop, he has volunteered to take on the role of Junior Section Secretary.
 He will liaise with the Junior Section Organisers to ensure the timely posting of competition sign-up sheets, updating website content, Competition Results, Order of Merit, act as Junior Press Officer, provide the first line of contact for all external and internal communications, and compile / distribute regular news sheets to parents and children.

 Child Welfare Officer

 Peter Rodgers is the Club Head Professional and he and his assistants John Bullen and Josh Young are responsible for all of the professional coaching at the club.
 Peter and his staff organise the popular Junior group coaching sessions on Saturday mornings which, for a small fee, is open to both Junior Members and visitors alike (subject to numbers).
-More advanced group lessons are available to Junior Members only and consist of 16 x 1 hour lessons, the cost of which is sponsored by local businessman Leon Crouch with a small contribution from parents.
+More advanced group lessons are available to Junior Members only and consist of 16 x 1 hour lessons.
 Junior Members can also take advantage of reduced one-on-one coaching rates and Peter and his staff are always available to offer advice on clubs and equipment.